smarty/changelog/cloud/us-street-api.md

 - More accurate rooftop geocodes.
 - Better address results for non-postal addresses.

+#### 2023.12.G - Add-on Data

+On-Premise builds will require updated data which will be available after the cloud roll out is completed.

+- Removed some invalid non-postal addresses.
+- Updated and enhanced geocode precision.

 ## 5.7.29 - 2023-12-14
 We are beginning our phased rollout of us-street-api 5.7.29.
 This process is scheduled to be completed by 2023-12-19 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.